mirzviz/JobsSystem/README.md

 - Supports job prioritization (High priority jobs are processed first)
 - Includes real-time progress tracking
 - Provides graceful shutdown handling

-## Stopping the Application

-Press any key to stop the application.
-The system will:
-1. Stop accepting new jobs
-2. Wait for running jobs to complete
-3. Perform a graceful shutdown

 ## Note